mashingan/anonimongo/readme.md

 + `w` (as write concern option).
 + `retryableWrites` which can be supplied with `false` (default) or `true`.
 + `compressors` which support list of compressor: `snappy` and `zlib`.
-+ `authSources` that point which database we want to authenticate.
++ `authSource` that point which database we want to authenticate.
 This won't be used if in the `MongoUri` users provide the path to the database intended.
-So the database source in case of `MongoUri` `"mongodb://localhost:27017/not-admin?authSources=admin"` is `"not-admin"`.
+So the database source in case of `MongoUri` `"mongodb://localhost:27017/not-admin?authSource=admin"` is `"not-admin"`.
 + `ssl` or `tls` which can be `false` (default if not using `mongodb+srv` scheme), or true (default if using `mongodb+srv` scheme).
 + `tlsInsecure`, `tlsAllowInvalidCertificates`, `tlsAllowInvalidHostnames`.
 Please refer to Mongodb documentation as these 3 options have elaborate usage.
 In most cases, users don't have to bother about these 3 options.